huda-alzahabi/Safely/README.md

 #### &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  As an admin:

-- I want view all my users and their information, so that I can edit, delete and add users.
+- I want view all my users and their information, so that I can manage, delete and add users.
 - I want to view statistics about the app, so that I can see how it is used.